 - Ability to see what’s in the customer’s shopping cart

-WP Live Chat Support
+3CX Live Chat

 Tidio Live Chat

-The Tidio Live Chat plugin is the easiest live chat plugin to set up—simply activate it and you’re ready to go!
-It comes in 3 different designs and you can adjust the color scheme to suit your company’s branding.
+The Tidio Live Chat plugin is the easiest live chat plugin to set up—simply activate it, and you’re ready to go!
+It comes in 3 different designs, and you can adjust the color scheme to suit your company’s branding.

 Tidio offers a dedicated app for mobile and desktop devices where you can manage your live chat, as well as an integrated widget that supports live chat in over 140 languages.